personio/newrelic-alert-manager/README.md

-## Newrelic alert manager
+## New Relic alert manager

-newrelic-alert-manager is a Kubernetes operator which automates the management of Newrelic alert policies and notification channels.
+newrelic-alert-manager is a Kubernetes operator which automates the management of New Relic alert policies and notification channels.

 It allows end users of a Kubernetes cluster to define alerting policies and channels as [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)